trueos/sysadm/docs/client_handbook/sysadmclient.rst

    unencrypted sessions on the same system, create two different user accounts, one for each type of session.

+.. index:: users, personacrypt, geli
+.. _GELI:

+GELI
+^^^^

 PersonaCrypt uses GELI's ability to split the key into two parts: one being your passphrase, and the other being a key stored on disk.
 Without both of these parts, the media cannot be decrypted.
 This means if somebody steals the key and manages to get your password, it is still worthless without the system it was paired with.
+GELI is used by default in |trueos| as it is more fully featured over PEFS.

 .. warning:: USB devices do eventually fail.
 Always backup any important files stored on the PersonaCrypt device to another device or system.

 The :guilabel:`PersonaCrypt` tab can be used to initialize a PersonaCrypt device for any login user, **except** for the currently